 When interconnect model definitions occur within a .ibs file, their scope is “local”— they are known only within that .ibs file and no other.
-In addition, within that .ibs file, they override any global interconnect package models that have the same name.
+In addition, within that .ibs file, they override any interconnect package models defined using the [Pin], [Package Model] or [Define Package Model] keywords.

 Usage Rules for the .ict File: